Steven C. Rockefeller Jr.

-Steven Clark Rockefeller Jr. (born July 21, 1960) is an American businessman and member of the Rockefeller family.
-Rockefeller is the son of Steven Clark Rockefeller and the grandson of former U.S. Vice President Nelson Rockefeller.
+Steven Clark Rockefeller Jr. (born July 21, 1960) is an American businessman.
+Rockefeller is the son of Steven Clark Rockefeller and a grandson of former U.S. Vice President Nelson Rockefeller of the Rockefeller family.

-He currently serves as chairman and chief executive officer of Rose Rock Group, a private investment firm, founded by members of the Rockefeller family.
-He currently also serves as a member of the board of the Rockefeller Charity Foundation and on the committee of Rockefeller University.
-Rockefeller has also been active on the Board of Directors of Grameen Foundation and has received a Fulbright Award.
+He is the current chairman and chief executive officer of Rose Rock Group, a private investment firm, founded by members of the Rockefeller family.
+Rockefeller additionally serves as a member of the board of the Rockefeller Charity Foundation and on the committee of Rockefeller University.
+He has also been active on the Board of Directors of Grameen Foundation and has received a Fulbright Award.

 Early life and education

-Rockefeller was born July 21, 1960, in New York City, the first son of Steven Clark Rockefeller (b.
+Steven Clark Rockefeller Jr. was born July 21, 1960, in New York City, the first son of Steven Clark Rockefeller (b.
 1936) and his Norwegian-born wife Anne-Marie (née Rasmussen).
-His grandfather was Nelson A. Rockefeller.
+His paternal grandfather was Nelson A. Rockefeller.
 He received a Bachelor of Arts from Fairfield University in 1985, and a Master of Business Administration in Public and Private Management from the Yale School of Management in 1990.